skoolkid/skoolkit/sphinx/source/asm.rst

-This ``@expand`` directive passes the given :ref:`DEFINE` macro to the ASM writer or HTML writer for expansion during initialisation; this has the effect of making the user-defined ``#MAX`` macro available for use immediately anywhere in the skool file or ref files.
+This ``@expand`` directive passes the given :ref:`DEFINE` macro to the ASM writer or HTML writer for expansion during initialisation; this has the effect of making the user-defined ``#MAX`` macro available for use immediately anywhere in the skool file (and any secondary skool files if the directive appears in the main skool file) or ref files.

 +---------+---------+
 | Version | Changes |